mchllngr/Quickero/README.md

 - profiles (e.g. work/home)
     - automatic change between profiles decided by time/location(/connected wifi?)

+# Debug-Builds
+To build the debug variant you need to create an empty `keystore.properties` file in the root project directory.

 # Release-Builds
 To build the release variant you need to create a `keystore.properties` file in the root project directory defining the following variables:
 ```